taamaraa/crypto-market_analysis_platform/README.md

 Unlike a traditional update, historical records are never overwritten.

-Instead, whenever an attribute changes (currently the **asset price**), a new version of the record is inserted while the previous version is marked as inactive.
+Instead, whenever `symbol` or `asset_type` changes for an asset, a new version of the record is inserted while the previous version is marked as inactive.
+Price is intentionally excluded from this comparison — it changes daily, and versioning a dimension on every price tick would explode the row count for no benefit.
+Price already lives where a fast-changing measure belongs: in the fact tables (`fact_market_prices.price`), joined to the correct `dim_asset` version through the same `valid_from`/`valid_to` window described below.

+In practice this means new versions are rare: `symbol` and `asset_type` almost never change for an asset already in the warehouse, so most `dbt run`s find nothing to version.
+What does trigger a new row is a brand new asset appearing in `config.asset_mapping` (inserted as a fresh, first version) or an asset changing type.

 ## Implementation